Norman Paterson School of International Affairs: Creation of the school

 Carleton University president Davidson Dunton announced the creation of a graduate school of international affairs on 18 February 1965.
 The school was established, in part, due to a $400,000 grant from the Hon.
 Norman Paterson.
 He was a Canadian businessman and Senator who made his fortune in the shipping and grain industries, and he was also a member of Carleton's Board of Governors.
 He had previously donated $500,000 to Carleton in 1957.
 At the time of its creation, the new graduate school was called the School of International Affairs.
 It was renamed in 1974, while Philip Uren was serving as director, in order to honour its principal financial benefactor, Norman Paterson.

 Classes began at the School of International Affairs in September 1966.
 The first director of the school was Norman Robertson, a distinguished public servant and diplomat.
-Prior to his appointment at the school, Robertson had served variously as Clerk of the Privy Council and Secretary to Cabinet, Canadian High Commissioner to the United Kingdom, as well as ambassador to the United States in 1957-58 and twice as the Under-secretary of External Affairs.
+Prior to his appointment at the school, Robertson had served variously as Clerk of the Privy Council and Secretary to Cabinet, Canadian High Commissioner to the United Kingdom, as well as ambassador to the United States in 1957-58 (when Philip Uren also served there as first secretary appointed by Lester Pearson) and twice as the Under-secretary of External Affairs.
 Robertson did not enjoy teaching and was reportedly not an effective teacher.
 Enrolment at the school in the early years numbered over 30.